 What Is a Vasectomy?

-A vasectomy is a straightforward surgical procedure that provides permanent contraception for men.
-It works by blocking the tubes (vas deferens) that carry sperm from your testicles to your semen, preventing sperm from being released during ejaculation.
+A vasectomy is a straightforward surgical procedure that provides permanent contraception.
+It works by blocking the vas deferens — the tubes that carry sperm from your testicles — so sperm can no longer be released during ejaculation.

-Let me be very clear about what vasectomy does and doesn't affect: it does not affect testosterone production, erections, orgasm, or sexual sensation.
-Your testicles continue producing testosterone normally, and you'll still ejaculate – the only difference is that your semen won't contain sperm.
+Vasectomy does not affect testosterone, erections, orgasm, or sexual sensation — it does not affect testosterone production, erections, orgasm, or sexual sensation.
+Your testicles keep producing testosterone normally.
+You'll still ejaculate; the only difference is that your semen won't contain sperm.

 Understanding the Anatomy